juniorsundarCasual/TGT/vault/volume-3.chapter-204.md

 "You've met Dwarves?"
 Marie shot back.

 "The Age of Isolation was before my time.
 But our ancestors were present when the planes were conjoined.
-In fact, there have been a few Dwarves and Elves amongst our linear as well!"
+In fact, there have been a few Dwarves and Elves amongst our lineage as well!"

 Marie hummed in light contemplation before shaking her head and redirecting the converation "Be that as it may, how do you know the Ancient Tongue?
 By this, I mean how do we as practitioners of the Heavenly Eye know this?"

 "We've always known," Krish responded.
 "The Heavenly Eye has a rich and far-reaching lineage.
 Once it's time, I will show you just how ancient it is.
 We were there when Ancient Tongue was the norm!"

 "But do you know see the irony?"
 Marie exclaimed.
 Noticing Krish's confused frown, she coughed and expounded, "As long as someone still speaks the language it cannot be considered extinct.
-We still speak the Ancient Tongue, how could it go extinct>"
+We still speak the Ancient Tongue, how could it go extinct?"

 "It just did," Krish shrugged.
 "I don't know what to tell you."